All Episodes

 You want to hear another statistic?

-But back in 1982, the NFL sent around a poster to all of the franchises to post throughout the marketing department, just to keep everything in perspective.
+I don't know if this is still true, but back in 1982, the NFL sent around a poster to all of the franchises to post throughout the marketing department just to keep everything in perspective.

 And it was the way the NFL tried to get everything.

-Don't get so filly yourselves here.
+Don't get so fill of yourselves here.

 I mean, we've got a lot of room for growth.

-Well now, the NFL's attracting 50, 70, 5,000 people, seemingly, to every game every week, and yet bowling is bigger because you never see it.
+And yet bowling is bigger because you never see it.

-Um doesn't generate crowds in those numbers at venues, but the uh the percentages of people that show up to an event are minuscule compared to the overall population.
+But the percentages of people that show up to an event are minuscule compared to the overall population.

-And that's why it's difficult to that's why it's called anecdotal.
+And that's why it's difficult to, that's why it's called anecdotal.

-There's nothing scientific in projecting, you don't know how many of those 20,000 at a Trump rally are actually gonna vote.
+You don't know how many of those 20,000 at a Trump rally are actually going to vote.

 You don't know how many are going to vote for him.